The structure of Web design

 - And you can always say that Web design is about content, design and development.

-Sadly, none of these views gives the really holistic picture.
+Despite these being a great explanations, none of them gives the really holistic picture.
 So when I introduce Web design I always start with this explanation:

 Web sites are either means of promoting products/services or the digital products/services itself.
 Web design is about designing these.

-Finally, it depicts the fact that these two completely different kinds of Web sites require different skill sets to be designed.
+Secondly, it depicts the fact that these two different kinds of Web sites require different skill sets to be designed.
 An online magazine designer is definitely closer to typography and editorial design gurus than a designer facing a challenge of making an innovative interactive campaign site.